Culturing Feeder Insects

 Culturing Fruit Flies:

-4) Add 20-30 flies.
-Using the first flies to hatch from a culture to seed a new culture helps maintain the colony by selecting for the healthiest flies.
+5) Add 20-30 flies.
+Using the first flies to hatch from a culture to seed a new culture helps maintain the colony by selecting for the healthiest flies and prevents mites (see below)

-• Depending on temperature and moisture content, new flies will hatch in approx 2-3wks.
+• Depending on temperature and moisture content, new flies will hatch in approx 10-20 days.

 • Culture media should remain moist but not runny.
-You may need to add more or less water to the cultures based on humidity levels (more water can always be added later if cultures begin to dry).
+You may need to add more or less water to the cultures based on humidity levels (more water can always be added later if cultures begin to dry.
+Vise versa add a little more media on top if runny).

 • Promptly discard any moldy cultures or any cultures contaminated by mites or flying flies.